MaximeKjaer/kjaer.io/_notes/formal-verification.md

 Doing this brings us to the following property:

-> theorem "Unicity of RO-BDD"
+{% block theorem "Unicity of RO-BDD" %}
-> With a fixed variable order, the RO-BDD for a Boolean function $f$ is unique
+With a fixed variable order, the RO-BDD for a Boolean function $f$ is unique
+{% endblock %}

 In the following, we'll always refer to RO-BDDs, and just call them BDDs.